 Ping!
-James reached for his phone, and dialed his workaholic friend David: "You're always coming up with new Web sites...
+James reached for his phone, and dialed his workaholic friend, the other co-founder, David: "You're always coming up with new Web sites...
 What about...?"

 A week spent researching the internet, questioning friends and acquaintances revealed the high level of frustration and angst that existed among parents concerning many common issues related to their children's education.
 As parents themselves they could identify very easily with these concerns.
 There was a clear need for a dedicated, comprehensive website that addressed the real needs of parents educating their children internationally.

 The idea was initially for a site that would be built up on comments on schools, but David, a content and digital journalist by trade (and someone who likes to express his opinion), argued that a more in-depth review based web site, with the ability for users of the site to have their say would be far more used and valuable.
 School reviews require quite structured information in order to be used objectively.
 User generated content could capture the feel an 'objective' review could not, but facts and analysis would still need to be provided.

 As parents, James and David felt they had three quarters of what was needed, but they missed the insight of an educator - someone who understood the dynamics of schools inside and out.
 The team knew the perfect candidate.
 Enter Mike Biggs, a senior educationalist, and all round awesome human being, with over 25 years of experience in the profession who immediately saw the benefits of the site for parents - and for schools.